Web-Applications-and-Architect-Group/cmput404-project/README.md

 ```

 # Get Project Running
 ---------------------
-If you don't want to see those details explanation, there is a (Quick Start)[Quick Start] section for you.
+If you don't want to see those details explanation, there is a [Quick Start](#quick-start) section for you.

 ## Details Explanation
 Once your enviroment have set up, run following command to download the project,